shaibykachappilly/shaibykachappilly/README.md

 - 👋 Hi, I’m @shaibykachappilly
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Go
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on Software development
 - 📫 www.linkedin.com/in/shaiby-poulose-kachappilly-52b8b5291
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 shaibykachappilly/shaibykachappilly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.